Bernstein-type Inequalities and Nonparametric Estimation under Near-Epoch Dependence: Proof Related to Section 4

-(2) can also be obtained by using standard argument of convolution kernel and Hölder continuity of $m(x)$.
+where $U_{i}^{1}(x)=1$.
+According to Assumption \ref{ASP 9}, we instantly know that $||m||_{\infty}\lor ||\triangledown m||<+\infty$ holds universally.
+Therefore, due to the compactness of support set $\mathcal{X}$, $S_2$ and $S_3$ enjoys uniform boundedness.
+Hence, it suffices to only consider $S_1$ since $S_2$ and $S_3$ are special cases of $S_1$.
+According to Lemma \ref{lemma 4-1}, we can show that, under Assumptions \ref{ASP 7}, \ref{ASP 8} and \ref{ASP 10}, $S_{1}\lesssim (\log N/N)^{\frac{\alpha}{2\alpha+D}}$.
+Meanwhile, together with Assumption \ref{Asp 22} of kernel function and Assumption \ref{ASP 9}, (2) can also be obtained based on standard Taylor expansion argument.
 Thus it is omitted here.
-To prove (1), it is equivalent to prove matrix $U(x)$ is asymptotically invertable, which can be done by using Proposition \ref{prop 4}.
+To prove (1), it is equivalent to prove matrix $U(x)^{-1}$ is asymptotically existed, which can be done by using Proposition \ref{prop *}.
 Since procedure of this is almost the same as the proof of Lemma 1 in \citeauthor{jenish2012nonparametric}, it is omitted as well.
 Then, we finish the proof.